nathan-cool/Endometriosis_Ireland/README.md

 - https://fontawesome.com/

-Readme template was taken from
+The readme template was taken from

 - https://github.com/Code-Institute-Solutions/readme-template